mumble-voip/mumble/docs/dev/build-instructions/build_linux.md

   g++-multilib
 ```

-If you intend to include grpc-support for the Mumbe server (murmur), you also have to install the following packages: `libgrpc++-dev` and `protobuf-compiler-grpc`
+If you intend to include grpc-support for the Mumble server (murmur), you also have to install the following packages: `libgrpc++-dev` and
+`protobuf-compiler-grpc`

 The dependence on `g++-multilib` only applies if you are on a 64bit system and want to cross-compile overlay support for 32bit applications as well
 (which is enabled by default).
 If you don't do this (`-Doverlay-xcompile=OFF` when invoking cmake), you also don't have to install `g++-multilib`.